anilmainali/GItAndGitHub/Anybody-Can-Learn-GitAndGitHub-GettingStartedWithGitandGitHub.md

 ## Step 5: Clone public remote repository to your local machine.
 ## Step 6: Add and commit the file to your local repository.
 - Make changes.
-- Add those changes
+- Add those changes.
+- Commit that changes.
-- Commit that changes
+- Push that changes to remote repository.
 ## Step 7: